sumittulsyan/Cypress/Docs/docs/react-native-flat-app-theme/installation/crna-app.md

-## Flat App CRNA
+## Training App CRNA

-Run the following commands on your terminal to setup Flat App CRNA Theme on your system.
+Run the following commands on your terminal to setup Training App CRNA Theme on your system.

 #### Installation